Drunkboat (short story)

-"Drunkboat" is a science fiction short story by American writer Cordwainer Smith.
+"Drunkboat" is a science fiction short story by the American writer Cordwainer Smith (a pen name of Paul Linebarger).
 It was first published in the magazine Amazing Stories in October 1963.
-It was included in Space Lords, a collection of five stories by Cordwainer Smith published in May 1965.
-It appeared in The Instrumentality of Mankind, a collection published in May 1979, and it was in The Rediscovery of Man, a complete collection of his short stories, published in 1993.
+It was included in Space Lords, a collection of five stories by Smith, published in May 1965.
+The story appeared in The Instrumentality of Mankind, a collection published in May 1979; it was also included in The Rediscovery of Man, a complete collection of Smith's short stories, published in 1993.

 Background

-The story was based on the writer's earlier "The Colonel Came Back from the Nothing-at-All", which in 1955 had failed to find a publisher.
+"Drunkboat" was based on Smith's earlier story "The Colonel Came Back from the Nothing-at-All", which had failed to find a publisher in 1955.
 In 1963, Cele Goldsmith asked Smith to provide a story for Amazing Stories to match a pre-existing illustration, and the earlier story became a basis for "Drunkboat".
-"The Colonel Came Back from the Nothing-at-All", in a revised version made in 1958, was first published in the collection The Instrumentality of Mankind.
+"The Colonel Came Back from the Nothing-at-All", in a revised version produced in 1958, was first published in the collection The Instrumentality of Mankind.

-Like other stories of Cordwainer Smith, "Drunkboat" is part of a future history, in a universe policed by the Instrumentality of Mankind.
-The Lords and Ladies of the Instrumentality are benign but all-powerful.
-Their slogan is quoted in "Drunkboat": "Watch, but do not govern; stop war but do not wage it; protect, but do not control; and first, survive!"
+Like Smith's other stories, "Drunkboat" belongs to a future history, in a universe policed by the Instrumentality of Mankind.
+The lords and ladies of the Instrumentality are benign but all-powerful.
+Their slogan is quoted in the story's seventh chapter: "Watch, but do not govern; stop war but do not wage it; protect, but do not control; and first, survive!"

-The story is partly based on "Le Bateau ivre" ("The Drunken Boat"), a poem written in 1871 by Arthur Rimbaud, in which vivid imagery is used to describe the experience of a drifting boat as it fills with water.
-In Cordwainer Smith's story, this becomes the experience of a man who is sent through a special form of space known as space3.
+The story is based partly on "Le Bateau ivre" ("The Drunken Boat"), a poem written by Arthur Rimbaud in 1871, in which vivid imagery is used to describe the experience of a drifting boat as it fills with water.
+In Smith's story, this becomes the experience of a man who is sent through a special form of space known as space3.